eneam/mboxviewer/ReadMe.markdown

 License
 -----
 Mbox viewer is a free software.
 Most of it is licensed under AGPLv3.
 Small parts are licenced under CPOL 1.02.
 See the LICENCE.txt file included in the distribution for further details.

+NOTE: The source code and executable were released under GPLv2 on Sourceforge since the project inception as shown on the Summary page.
+There was no explicit license information for the project on the Github.
+However, without a license, the default copyright laws apply, meaning that authors retain all rights to the source code and no one may reproduce, distribute, or create derivative works from the work.
+The LICENSE.txt file was added in v1.0.3.4 to make the licensing explicit and to synchronize the License published on Sourceforge and Github.

 Changes
 ---